jhellst/Soccer-ProLeaugues-Backend/README.md

 Soccer ProLeagues is web application that allows a user to select pro soccer leagues to track statistics and performance for each team in the league.
 League data is stored in a PostgreSQL database and updated via an automated web-scraping process.
 The frontend webpage accesses the data via an API route and retrieves/renders it for viewing.

-Users can select leagues to follow and unfollow, and can toggle on/off any statistics to customize their view.
+Users can select leagues and teams to follow and unfollow, and a user can visit customized pages that include the leagues/teams that they are following.
 Visualization of league data is available, for simple exploration of league and team statistics.

+A demo version of this project can be found here: https://soccer-proleagues.onrender.com/

+Please note that this project runs on a free Render instance.
+For this reason, the project's frontend and backend services may take up to 1 minute to spin up the server instances.

 <!-- Frontend Located Here: -->